Use cases

 Controlling which tasks should send success alerts is done using custom properties or via Butler's config file.

-Butler can be configured to log its own memory usage to InfluxDB, from where it can be visualised using Grafana.
+Butler can be configured to log its own memory usage to InfluxDB, from where it can be visualized using Grafana.

 This feature is available for both Qlik Sense client-managed and Qlik Sense Cloud.